jacamo-lang/jacamo/doc/devs/improve-jacamo-components.md

-# Extending a JaCaMo components
+# Extending a JaCaMo component
 This document contains some (initial) tips for someone aiming at developing some part of JaCaMo.

 For instance, suppose you want to extend Moise and test it in a JaCaMo application.
+The following steps can be used for that.

 ## 1. Clone Moise